Rapid-Application-Development-JS/ServiceLocator/README.md

 }
 ```

-####Previosly set state
+####Previosly set state:

 ```javascript
 ServiceLocator.get('ServiceOne').getState(); // "launched"
 ```

-####Remove instance, but keep service.
-This remove any non-default set data in service object.
+####Remove the instance, but keep the service.
+This removes any non-default set data in the service object:

 ```javascript
 ServiceLocator.removeInstance('ServiceOne');
 ```

-####"ServiceLocator" will instantiate new instance of service object
+####"ServiceLocator" will instantiate a new instance of the service object:

 ```javascript
 ServiceLocator.get('ServiceOne').getState(); // undefined
 // → "Instantiate: ServiceOne"
 ```

-As you see, previously saved data won't back.
+As you can see, previously saved data won't be brought back.

-####Deletes a service from "ServiceLocator" and returns it's instance
+####Deletes a service from "ServiceLocator" and returns its instance:

 ```javascript
 var unRegisteredService = ServiceLocator.unRegister('ServiceFive');